DhanushpathiPrakash/Hand-Cricket-Using-Python/README.md

   - Clone the [HPL](https://github.com/DhanushpathiPrakash/Hand-Cricket-Using-Python) from the github and run the `HPL.py`
   - On the frame 'Press "e" for Even and "o" for Odd', type the character 'e' or 'o' to choose **Even** or **Odd**.
   - You can face any number from **0 to 5** against the camera.
 Meanwhile, system will generate a number.
 If the summation of the your number and system's number equalise( Either Even or Odd) your toss, you will win the toss else system will decide to bat or bowl.
-  - If you own the toss, system ask for bat or bowl `press `b` for batting or `w` for bowling`.
+  - If you own the toss, system ask for bat or bowl `press 'b' for batting or 'w' for bowling`.
-  - Counter can start to count while the time of counting show you hand in front of the machine camera to deduct and count the finger for generate the score.
+  - While timer counts, show you hand in front of the camera to detect and count the finger to generate the score.
   - The batting runs display on the left-bottom corner of the frame .The bowl run can display on rigth-top corner of the screen.
-  - If the bat and bowl get same runs the condition get out.
-  - If you choose bat or bowl after get condition out the comment is play to start the second inning for press `r`.
-  - The batting runs display on the left-bottom corner of the frame .The bowl runs can display on rigth-top corner of the screen.
-  - If the bat and bowl get same run the condition get out.
+  - If **the bat and bowl numbers are same**, one who batting will out.
-  - But now gave the result by using which score is higher.It diaplay as `You own the Match` or `System own the match`
-  - Both score can be same it dispaly as `Match Draw`

 <hr>